 05. 2019 3 Series

 The iconic 3 Series is one of the main reasons the BMW is where it is today.
-The sixth-generation (code-named F) is nearing its end, for it’s been running since 2011.
-Sales figures reflect this need for an update, as they fell from north of 140,000 units to below 100,000 in the U.S. between 2014 and 2017.
+The sixth-generation (code-named F) has come to its end after being in production since 2011.
+Sales figures have strongly been suggesting an update lately, as they fell from north of 140,000 units to below 100,000 in the U.S. between 2014 and 2017.
 The fully-redesigned 3 Series probably won’t be able to make up all the lost sales overnight but it’s definitely a step in the right direction.
 The seventh-gen G20 BMW 3 Series, which was recently unveiled has helped the compact executive sedan shed 33 pounds despite growing 3.3 inches in length.
 Although minimal, the changes are more than welcome.
 Of all the new tech goodies, BMW’s position-sensitive passive dampers are probably the most worthy of mention.
 They’ll be standard across the board (except in higher echelon models which get adaptive units) and help the new Beemer maintain control in even the harshest of conditions.

-Since MY 2019 will be the first for the all-new BMW 3 Series, we shouldn’t expect models with advanced powertrains such as hybrids initially.
+Since MY 2019 will be the first for the new BMW 3 Series, we shouldn’t expect models with advanced powertrains such as hybrids initially.
 The iconic M3 will also arrive at least a year later.
-What the BMW will offer from the get-go, are likely the conventional 2.0L twin-turbo 4-cylinder and 3.0L twin-turbo straight-six.
+What the BMW will offer from the get-go, are the updated conventional 2.0L twin-turbo 4-cylinder and 3.0L twin-turbo straight-six.
 The former now makes 255 ponies whereas the latter generates 382 horsepower, just like in the new Z4.
-A 6-speed manual has been phased out from the U.S. market which leaves the 8-speed ZF auto will be carried over as well.
-Being a next-gen model, though, the new 3 Series should incorporate some of its larger cousins’ advanced technology.
+A 6-speed manual has been phased out from the U.S. market which leaves the 8-speed ZF auto as a sole choice on this side of the Atlantic.
+Being a next-gen model, the new 3 Series should incorporate some of its larger cousins’ advanced technology.
 While the 5 Series gets a lot of them as standard, the 3 Series will likely keep them in the options sheet.

 04. 2019 X5